ET-SPARK/End-to-End-Insurance-Risk-Analytics-Predictive-Modeling/README.md

 - Demonstrating Stats understanding by using suitable statistical distributions and plots to provide evidence for actionable insights gained from EDA.

 - Reproducible data pipeline with DVC for auditability and compliance.

+- Statistical validation of risk drivers for segmentation strategy.

 ---